I may get paid commission for purchases made after clicking a link in this post.

-When you write each cornerstone article it should be your best writing and as optimised as possible for SEO and readability.
+When you write each cornerstone article it should be your best writing and as optimized as possible for SEO AND readability.
 It should be relatively long in comparison to your other blog posts (and at least 900 words long), and it should be very informative on the topic you are writing about.
 Think of it as an ‘ultimate guide’ even if that is not what you call it.
 It should be authoritative and complete.
 Don’t miss anything out!

 Ensure your content answers the key questions your readers will have on that topic.

 For example, say you are a food blogger and one of the key topics on your blog is ‘jam’, you should write an Ultimate Guide to Jam Making which includes absolutely everything your readers need to know about making jam.
 Put yourself in the shoes of a newbie jam maker.
 What do they need to know?
 What questions will they have?
 Cover everything!